 If the investment carries conversion feature i.e. it is convertible into securities, this fact along with terms and conditions including conversion formula, circumstances in which the conversion may take place and the time when the conversion may be exercisable; N/A Repayment schedule and terms and conditions of loans or advances to be given to the associated company or associated undertaking.
-Any amount to the TN pr of amounts o Since it is a r nt paid as loan to TN shall be marked as subordinated debt project Lenders and shall be repayable after the repayment s due to the Lenders of TN.

-a non-funded obligation, there is no repayment schedule.
+Any amount paid as loan to TN shall be marked as subordinated debt to the TN project Lenders and shall be repayable after the repayment of amounts due to the Lenders of TN.
+Since it is a non-funded obligation, there is no repayment schedule.